Integrity@WERQ. Our major survey of your staff, managers and systems.

 WERQ is now OPEN and involves a confidential survey for everyone in the organisation.
 Its matching versions gather all the key perspectives for judging what is really going on – from senior and frontline managers, employees and other workers including volunteers, people working in governance roles, and where relevant, non-executive directors and other members of oversight boards, commissions or councils.

-Integrity@WERQ can be fielded in your organisation at any time that suits, between February 2017 and August 2017.
+Integrity@WERQ can be fielded in your organisation at any time that suits in 2017.
+Please contact us to arrange for your organisation to participate.

 What does it provide?